agorapulse/grails-cdn-asset-pipeline/README.md

 # Usage

-## Pushing your assets to S3 bucket
+## Pushing your assets to Cloud Storage Service

 Add this command to your build process (usually before war generation and deployment).